Florida v. Jardines: Lower courts

 Initially, the trial court granted the defendant's motion to suppress evidence that was obtained from his home, citing the authority of State of Florida v.
 Rabb.
-The State appealed that decision to suppress, and the Florida Third District Court of Appeal (DCA) reversed, while certifying a conflict with the earlier Rabb decision.
+The state appealed that decision to suppress, and the Florida Third District Court of Appeal (DCA) reversed, while certifying a conflict with the earlier Rabb decision.
 Summarizing their reasoning, the DCA stated:

-The foundation for the principle that "a canine sniff is not a Fourth Amendment search" was derived from the Supreme Court's previous dog sniff cases, discussed below, and lies at the heart of the instant case and of several other similar cases.
+The foundation for the principle that a canine sniff is not a Fourth Amendment search was derived from the Supreme Court's previous dog-sniff cases.

-Jardines sought review in the Florida Supreme Court, based on the Rabb conflict.
-In a 5–2 decision rendered on April 14, 2011, Florida's Supreme Court sided with Jardines, saying:
+Jardines sought review in the Supreme Court of Florida based on the Rabb conflict.
+In a 5–2 decision rendered on April 14, 2011, the court sided with Jardines, ruling:

-The State filed a motion for rehearing, which the Florida Supreme Court denied on July 7, 2011.
+The state filed a motion for rehearing, which the Supreme Court of Florida denied on July 7, 2011.

-Previous dog sniff cases
+Previous dog-sniff cases

-In its written opinion, the Florida Supreme Court referenced and analyzed the only three dog sniff cases to have been heard by the U.S. Supreme Court to date.
+In its written opinion, the Supreme Court of Florida referenced and analyzed the only three dog-sniff cases to have been heard by the Supreme Court of the United States.
 In the first, United States v.
-Place (1983), that Court answered the question of whether police, based on reasonable suspicion, could temporarily seize a piece of luggage at an airport and then subject the luggage to a sniff test by a drug-detection dog.
-After the defendant's behavior at an airport attracted suspicion, police seized his luggage and subjected it to a sniff test by a drug-detection dog while en route through another airport, and ultimately discovered cocaine inside.
-The Supreme Court concluded that the seizure, which lasted ninety minutes, was an impermissibly long Terry stop, but with respect to the dog sniff, the Court said that:
+Place (1983), the Court answered the question of whether police, based on reasonable suspicion, could temporarily seize a piece of luggage at an airport and then subject the luggage to a sniff test by a drug-detection dog.
+After the defendant's behavior at an airport attracted suspicion, police seized his luggage and subjected it to a sniff test, discovering cocaine inside.
+The Supreme Court concluded that the seizure, which lasted 90 minutes, was an impermissibly long Terry stop, but with respect to the dog sniff, the Court said that:

 Next, in City of Indianapolis v.
-Edmond (2000), the Supreme Court tackled the question of whether police could stop vehicles at a dragnet-style drug interdiction checkpoint and subject each vehicle to a sniff test around the vehicle's exterior by a drug-detection dog.
+Edmond (2000), the Supreme Court examined whether police could stop vehicles at a dragnet-style drug-interdiction checkpoint and subject each vehicle to a sniff test around the vehicle's exterior by a drug-detection dog.
 The Court ruled that the vehicle checkpoint itself was an impermissible seizure, but as to whether the dog sniff was a search, however, the Court again held that:

 In the third case, Illinois v.
-Caballes (2005), the Supreme Court ruled that a minimally intrusive warrantless dog sniff of a vehicle was permissible at routine traffic stops.
-The Caballes Court said that:
+Caballes (2005), the Supreme Court ruled that a minimally intrusive warrantless dog sniff of a vehicle was permissible at routine traffic stops, concluding: